 You’ll also find octopus and squid here, hung like clothes on a line, left to get dried.

-It’s quite a walk down via the 300 steps from Oia to get to Amoudi.
-Once here you can also take a swim in the crystal clear waters or jump of the cliff (which isn’t recommended as the cliffs are quite uneven).
+It’s quite a walk down the 300 steps from Oia to get to Amoudi.
+Once here, you can also take a swim in the crystal clear waters or jump off the cliff (which isn’t recommended as the cliffs are quite uneven).

 Ammoudi Bay with colorful houses and taverns, things to do in Oia Santorini

-Some popular spots on the day trip are:
+Some popular thing to do on an Oia day trip are:

 • The Red Beach